trungleduc/jupyterpack/README.md

 }
 ```

-Double clicking the `spk` file to open the web app as a tab of JupyterLab.
+Double-clicking the `spk` file to open the web app as a tab of JupyterLab.

 ## `.spk` — Jupyter Pack File Format